Opinion | If the GOP is to rise from the ashes, it has to burn first

 What had looked like a flicker of sanity earlier, when McCarthy said Trump, among others, had some "responsibility" for the Capitol riot and McConnell said Trump "provoked" it, was nothing but a mirage.
 And anyone who expects there to be 17 Republican votes in the Senate to convict Trump, no matter how damning the evidence may be, will almost surely be disappointed.

 No one should have any doubt: The GOP bears no resemblance to the party of Abraham Lincoln.
-It is now the party of Rep. Marjorie Taylor Greene (R-Ga.), who believes in the hallucinatory QAnon conspiracy theory, who has suggested that former secretary of state Hillary Clinton is a child murderer, and who thinks 2018's California wildfires may have been ignited by a giant space-based laser somehow controlled by Jews.
+It is now the party of Rep. Marjorie Taylor Greene (R-Ga.), who believes in the hallucinatory QAnon conspiracy theory, who has suggested that former secretary of state Hillary Clinton is a child murderer and who thinks 2018's California wildfires may have been ignited by a giant space-based laser somehow controlled by Jews.
 Also, high-speed rail is involved somehow.

 Do mainstream Republicans such as McCarthy and McConnell believe such nonsense?
 No, but down by only 10 votes in the House and with a tied Senate, they do believe they are within striking range of regaining control of both the House and the Senate in next year's midterm election, and they are choosing power — or its prospect — over principle.